GrapheneOS/hardened_malloc/README.md

 allocator implementation entirely for some allocations and deallocations when they're mixed together rather than many allocations being done together or many frees being done together.
-The value of this depends a lot on the application and it's entirely unsuitable / incompatible with a hardened allocator since it bypasses all of the underlying security and would destroy much of the security value.
+The value of this depends a lot on the application and it's entirely unsuitable/incompatible with a hardened allocator since it bypasses all of the underlying security and would destroy much of the security value.